Larry582-ttk/my_project/README.md

 Hi, I'm Larry.
 I'm an undergraduate student in Surveying at City University of Hong Kong, currently self-studying machine learning and deep learning.
 My projects focus on data-driven applications in construction safety, urban monitoring, infrastructure management, and related scenarios, which are areas I plan to further explore during my master's studies (in Digital Construction / Smart City / Geospatial Data Science).

-> **Disclaimer:** This repository is for personal learning and portfolio demonstration purposes.
-During learning, I referred to public tutorials, official documentation, and community blogs.
-Some code logic references online resources.
+> **Disclaimer:** This project is for personal learning and portfolio demonstration purposes only.
+The code implementation references public tutorials, official documentation, community blogs, and AI-assisted tools.
 All datasets used are obtained through open-source channels.
-The project code is for learning and exchange purposes only.
+The project code is for educational and non-commercial use only.

 ---